 Substance abuse is a problem across the US, and while rates may vary from region to region, the truth is that no state is immune.
 In fact, the numbers show that Michigan is above the national average in many areas, proving that drug and alcohol addiction are prevalent throughout the state.
 The following statistics show the prevalence of drug use throughout Michigan and the positive steps being taken to turn the tide of drug addiction and drug-related deaths.

 A bright spot among all these statistics is that many Michiganders are seeking help.
 In 2013, nearly $75 million was spent in the state on inpatient and outpatient treatment according to the Michigan Department of Community Health, Behavioral Health and Development Disabilities Administration Report to the Legislature.
 At the same time, nearly $9 million went to detox expenditures, $6 million was spent on recovery support and another $17 million on prevention, while $660,527 was allotted for early intervention.
-It’s important that the treatment available in Michigan addresses co-occurring disorders since 20 percent of state residents report that they suffer from a mental illness.
+It’s important that the treatment available in Michigan addresses co-occurring disorders since 20 percent of state residents report that they also suffer from a mental illness.3

 Help is available for those who are ready to address their addiction issues, and integrated treatment allows for the best opportunity for lasting recovery.
 By seeing how much is spent on treatment each year in Michigan, it’s a great reminder that there is hope for recovery!
 If you or a loved one struggles with drug abuse, we are here for you.
 Call our toll-free helpline 24 hours a day to speak to an admissions coordinator about available treatment options.